py09/mdpractice/w.md

 # start

-well it is a begining
+Well it is a beginning,
 I am on the way to this exercise.
-It's a long road but a beatiful day.
+It's a long road but a beautiful day.